jessicatarra/jessicatarra/README.md

 ### Hi there 👋

 Hello, I'm Jessica.
-I'm a Front-end Web Developer who is excited about been part of the future tech solutions that will help Latam grow.
+I'm a Front-end Developer who is excited about been part of the future tech solutions that will help Latam grow.

-Learning to love JavaScript through videos / books and articles in English, Portuguese and Spanish.
+Loving and improving everyday my JavaScript and React skills through videos / books and articles in English, Portuguese and Spanish.

 Find me around the web: